 Punch-card rates: $24 for 1 child, $36 for 2 children, or $48 for 3 children.

-Your membership with ASGD also gives you and your family reduced rates for all ASGD events such as our Nocturnal Wildlife Hikes, Great Backyard Bird Count, & HOOTenanny!
+Your membership with ASGD also gives you and your family reduced rates for all ASGD events such as our Nocturnal Wildlife Hikes!

 Join us at the Audubon Nature Center to discover who is out and about at night and what activities these creatures are up to!
 Explore the trails at the Nature Center in search of beavers, owls, raccoons, deer and other nocturnal animals.
 Learn more about these nocturnal animals.
 After the hike we will be gazing at the night sky and discussing the constellations, planets, stars, and the moon phase!

 Notes: Please wear shoes to hike in, weather appropriate clothing, and bring a flashlight if you’d like.
-Wear long pants and hiking shoes, as the posion ivy along the river is growing really well!”
+Wear long pants and hiking shoes, as the poison ivy along the river is growing really well!

 *If the weather is inclement, this outing may be cancelled.
-Please call our office (303-973-9530) before 4pm the day of the hike to see if it has been canceled.
+Please call our office (303-973-9530) before 4pm the day of the hike to see if it has been cancelled.